randovania/randovania/README.md

 * Morph Ball and Speed Booster pickup textures created by [BigSharkZ](https://www.youtube.com/BigSharkZ).
 Spider Magnet pickup texture by duncathan_salt with help from BigSharkZ.

 ## Auto Tracker

-Classic theme uses assets derived from [this spritesheet](https://www.spriters-resource.com/custom_edited/metroidcustoms/sheet/23198/) from ChaosMiles07 and Ridleymaster, with edits from SpaghettiToastBook.

 Game theme assets were provided by [MaskedTAS](https://twitter.com/MaskedKirby).

 ## Multiworld